Nayid Jesus Contreras

 I completed a double major in Spanish and Latin American Studies at UBC in 2017.
 Currently, I’m about to complete my MA in Hispanic Studies at UBC as well and will expect to graduate in May of 2019.
 I have been a Spanish instructor and teaching assistant at the University of British Columbia (UBC) as part of my graduate studies formative program.
 Furthermore, I have been involved in promoting and producing content for the Latin American Department’s (LAST) website and social media blogs, since fall of 2015.

 One of my personal passions is studying Latin American Literature with a focus on the marginal character, that is, the most vulnerable people among the population, I’ve completed my interdisciplinary double degree in Spanish and Latin American Studies at UBC.
 I think that the multidisciplinary emphasis of my studies have allowed me to learn about a set of complementing subjects such as Spanish literature, art history, political science, history, sociology, psychology, among others, and has also opened my curiosity for the study of minority people in literature.
 Especially in Latin America where discrimination, homogeneity, and exclusion are the social codes which end up being represented in its literature.
 I would like to research how the marginal character (e.g. indigenous people, Afro-descendants, and the LGBT community) are being represented in Latin American Literature and its social implications.

 Contreras, Nayid.
-“Telecollaboration, to what extent is this a valuable addition to a Spanish Language Program?
-Northwest Linguistic Conference (NWLC).
-Northwest Linguistic Conference (NWLC), University of Washington, Seattle, WA (22), 2016.
+“Telecollaboration, to what extent is this a valuable addition to a Spanish language program?”
+Northwest Linguistic Conference (NWLC), University of Washington, Seattle, WA.
+April 24, 2016.